Former intern alleges R. Kelly abused her starting when she was 16 years old

 Sampson said she filed a lawsuit against Kelly after she turned 18 and ended their relationship, claiming the singer sexually abused her.
 She said she settled the lawsuit for $250,000 in 2002.

-Kelly's attorney, Steven Greenberg, told NBC News that he didn't represent the artist when Sampson alleges she was abused, but he was adamant that his client has done nothing wrong.
+Kelly's attorney told NBC News that he didn't represent the artist when Sampson alleges she was abused, but he was adamant that his client has done nothing wrong.

 Greenberg said there is no evidence of Kelly's having sex with underage girls "because it didn't happen."